-Line 12 - Enter the amount of Column (F).
+Line 16- Enter the amount of Column (F).
 Indicate the act under which you received the benefit, and include the number of the decree that grants you the special treatment, if applicable.

-PART IV - SUMMARY OF CAPITAL GAINS AND LOSSES
+PART V - SUMMARY OF CAPITAL GAINS AND LOSSES

-Line 13 - Enter here only the net capital gains determined on lines 6, 11 and 12.
+Line 17 - Enter here only the net capital gains determined on lines 5, 10, 15 and 16.

-- Column A- Enter the net short-term capital gain, if any, determined in Part I, line 6, Column (F). - Column B Enter the net long-term capital gain, if any, determined in Part II, line 11, Column (G). - Column C Enter the net long-term capital gain realized from the sale of shares or other property under the provisions of special legislation, if any, determined in Part III, line 12, Column (F).
+- Column A Enter the net short-term capital gain, if any, determined in Part I, line 5, Column (F). - Column B Enter the net long-term capital gain, if any, determined in Part II, line 10, Column (G). - Column C Enter the net long-term capital gain, if any, determined in Part III, line 15, Column (G). - Column D Enter the net long-term capital gain realized from the sale of shares or other property under the provisions of special legislation, if any, determined in Part IV, line 16, Column (F).

-Line 14 - Enter here only the net capital losses determined on lines 6, 11 and 12.
+Line 18 - Enter here only the net capital losses determined on lines 5, 10, 15 and 16.

-- Column A- Enter the net short-term capital loss, if any, determined in Part I, line 6, Column (F). - Column B Enter the net long-term capital loss, if any, determined in Part II, line11, Column (G). - Column C Enter the net long-term capital loss realized from the sale of shares or other property under the provisions of special legislation, if any, determined in Part III, line 12, Column (F).
+- Column A Enter the net short-term capital loss, if any, determined in Part I, line 5, Column (F). - Column B Enter the net long-term capital loss, if any, determined in Part II, line 10, Column (G). - Column C Enter the net long-term capital loss, if any, determined in Part III, line 15, Column (G). - Column D Enter the net long-term capital loss realized from the sale of shares or other property under the provisions of special legislation, if any, determined in Part IV, line 16, Column (F).

-Line 15 - This line must be used when any of Columns B and C reflects a loss on line 14.
-Such loss will be applied to the gain, if any, reflected in the other Column of line 13, except Column A. If the other Column does not reflect a gain on line 13, enter zero in the box.
+Line 19 - This line must be used when one or more of Columns B through D reflects a loss on line 18.
+Such loss will be applied to the gain, if any, reflected in the other Columns of line 17, except Column A. If the other Columns do not reflect a gain on line 17, enter zero in the box.

-Line 17 - If line 14, Column A reflects a loss, apply the same proportionally to the gains, if any, reflected on line 13.
-If no Column reflected gains on line 13, enter zero.
+Line 21 - If line 18, Column A reflects a loss, apply the same proportionally to the gains, if any, reflected on line 17.
+If no Column reflected gains on line 17, enter zero.

-On this line, the net short-term capital loss reflected on line 14, Column A, is applied proportionally to the net long-term capital gains reflected on the line 13, Columns B and C, after having applied the net long-term capital loss.
+On this line, the net short-term capital loss reflected on line 18, Column A, is applied proportionally to the net long-term capital gains reflected on the line 17, Columns B through D, after having applied the net long-term capital loss.